HOW MAAP SUPPORTS OUR COMMUNITY: MATERIAL AID

 MAAP advocates alongside and on behalf of those we serve, both recipients of MAAP’s services and the broader community of people who are experiencing homelessness or living in poverty.
 MAAP works with a broad coalition of community members living in poverty, partner organizations, community groups, religious institutions, and concerned citizens to support leadership by and amplify the voices of homeless and low-income community members.

 Our advocacy occurs on multiple levels.
 We work with individuals to meet their immediate short-term and long-term needs.
 We also educate while advocating for systemic solutions to address the root causes of homelessness, poverty, and inequality.
-MAAP has and continues to educate for: improved shelter conditions, increased funding for low-income housing and housing first initiatives, methods of upstream homelessness prevention, affordable housing preservation, and increased harm reduction and treatment services for community members in poverty with opioid use disorder.
+MAAP has and continues to educate for: improved shelter conditions, increased funding for low-income housing and housing first initiatives, methods of upstream homelessness prevention, affordable housing preservation, and increased harm reduction and treatment services for community members in poverty with opioid and substance use disorders.

 It is our goal for community members to gain a deeper understanding of the interconnected systemic issues that are both a cause and product of poverty and homelessness.
 Our desired results include reducing the stigmatization of community members living in poverty, developing strong, inclusive communities, and increased collaborative organizing for meaningful solutions that create lasting systemic change while uplifting the voices of our most vulnerable neighbors.